stjohn/hsj/data/README.md

 # HSJ: Data #

 The datasets consist of a character matrix and an associated file of character types indicating which characters are primary, which are secondary, and for the secondary characters which character is their controlling primary.
+Controlling primaries are coded as binary with '0' for absent and '1' for present.

 + [Brachiopods](brachiopods_Cusack_et_al_1999):  A moderately-sized study of fossil brachiopods \([Cusack et al 1999](https://doi.org/10.1111/1475-4983.00098)\).
 Originally coded with a mixture of non-additive binary and composite coding, it has been recoded using hierarchical reductive coding for this study.